“Kobe, tell me how my ass tastes”

 After the Lakers lost the 2008 NBA Finals to the Boston Celtics, Shaq, in a recorded freestyle rap (see below) leaned into the narrative that Kobe couldn’t win without him (Shaq) by rapping, “Kobe, tell me how my ass tastes.”

-What Shaq was trying to suggest was that Kobe should “kiss his ring finger” because Kobe’s beneath him.
+A crass dig, to be sure, but what Shaq was trying to suggest was that Kobe should “kiss Shaq’s ring finger” because Kobe was beneath him.

-(Footnote: Kobe Bryants’ Lakers won back-to-back NBA championships beginning the next year.
-Kobe and Shaq subsequently made peace and shared mutual respect.)
+(Footnote: Kobe Bryants’ Lakers went on to win back-to-back NBA championships, and Kobe and Shaq subsequently made peace.)

 It begs the question.
 Is Musk a product of American society, or the other way around?